kutlerskaggs/json-api-ify/README.md

     },

     // preprocess your resources
-    // all resources must be plain objects, otherwise they will be considered
+    // all resources must be objects, otherwise they're assumed to be
+    // unpopulated ids.
+NOTE!!
+If you're working with mongoose models,
-    // as unpopulated relationship ids
+    // unpopulated ids can be objects, so you will need to convert them
+    // to strings
     processResource(resource, /* cb */) {
         if (typeof resource.toJSON === 'function') {
             resource = resource.toJSON();
+        } else if (resource instanceof mongoose.Types.ObjectId) {
+            resource = resource.toString();
         }
         return resource;
     },